 d.
-Improve behaviours associated with the efficient use of water during the two years thereafter; water consumption in 2018/19 had risen by 8% on the previous year.
+Improve behaviours associated with the efficient use of water

+One of the cheapest ways to ensure a sustainable supply-demand balance is to ensure that residents and businesses are being economical with their water use throughout the year.
+Whilst the drought in 2016/17 prompted residents and businesses to change their behaviours concerning water use, water use increased significantly during the two years thereafter; water consumption in 2018/19 had risen by 8% on the previous year.
 St Helena needs to make considerable progress on the application of best practices on water efficiency and can learn from elsewhere.
 All organisations should be encouraged to retrofit water saving appliances, including water taps and showers, appropriate white goods, and toilets.
 It is the role of the utility company to incentivise and implement this as a way of managing demand.